charlesrogers/product_management/process/creating_objectives.md

 + Objectives specifically related to using the product - eg. "Find repeat order data", "Sign up quickly"
 + Objectives related to internal processes that don't directly accomplish the job (but are more around reducing variability/cost/mistakes when accomplishing the context-specific (level 2 job - "Submit pre-PO approval request to supervisor") but may be company specific.
 Very similar to product meta job, but it's service related...
 + If it applies to every step, a potential solution is abstracting it up a level and just asking it once:
-+ Minimize the likelihood of not following established processes in the organization  TRUE  3	1	Optional	Is this about forgetting?
-Is this about not making your bosses angry? > Should we abstract up a level and say something like "Minimize the number of internal preventable mistakes"
+> Minimize the likelihood of not following established processes in the organization
+  + Optional: Is this about forgetting?
+Is this about not making your bosses angry?
+Should we abstract up a level and say something like "Minimize the number of internal preventable mistakes"
+## Troubleshotting & Tips
-When stuck on an objective, it might be helpful to identify at which level it is located:
++ When stuck on an objective, it might be helpful to identify at which level it is located:
-This seems like it's "Sell Products > Find Suppliers > Vet Supplier > Determine Supplier's Business Stability > Determine financial stability"
+ + The above example (X) seems like it's "Sell Products > Find Suppliers > Vet Supplier > Determine Supplier's Business Stability > Determine financial stability"
-Probability/risk (and thus "Likelihood" objectives) seem to be more relevant when there is hidden risk...
++ Probability/risk (and thus "Likelihood" objectives) seem to be more relevant when there is hidden risk...
-Go deeper on the objectives that are more directly relevant to the project and higher level for the adjacent objectives.
++ Go deeper on the objectives that are more directly relevant to the project and higher level for the adjacent objectives.
-When presenting solutions, is it better to write the solution to a higher or more specific level?
++ When presenting solutions, is it better to write the solution to a higher or more specific level?
 For example, when trying to determine what solution to build, and cross-validating against previous interviews and considering the needs of a US-based medical device company:
 + Level X - Minimize time to find a supplier who complies with regulations
 + Level Y